-Rachael Huebler '18, a junior Biology major at York College of Pennsylvania, has also been named to the Dean's List for the Spring 2020 semester.
+Rachael Huebler ’18, a junior biology major at York College of Pennsylvania, has been named to the dean’s list for the Spring 2020 semester.
 To be eligible for this honor, a student must be registered for at least 12 academic credit hours and earn a semester GPA of 3.50 or higher.

 Riley Rumbley ’18, an exercise science major and member of Towson University’s Women’s Soccer team, was featured by the Tiger Fund during Student Athlete Appreciation Month.
 In addition, Riley was nominated for the Strength and Conditioning Award at Towson University.

-Claire Corte '19 is a defender on the University of Lynchburg's Women's Lacrosse team.
+Claire Corte ’19 is a defender on the University of Lynchburg's Women's Lacrosse team.
 Claire has not yet declared a major but has a strong interest in criminology and philosophy in hopes of one day studying law.
+She was also named to the Dean's List for the fall and spring 2020 semesters.
+In addition, Claire was nominated to join the National Society of Leadership and Success at Lynchburg.
+Second-year students are invited to join this honor society based upon their academic success and leadership potential.
 To read more about Claire, go here.

 Maya Kempf-Harris ’19, a student at Dartmouth College, is a reporter for The Dartmouth, America’s oldest college newspaper.
 To read some of Maya’s articles, go here.